Mobile Game Development

 Unity

 Unity is a cross-platform game engine that was released by Unity Technologies in 2005.
-Supporting 25 platforms, it’s widely used in the gaming industry.
+Supporting 25 platforms, it is widely used in the gaming industry.
 It has a proprietary IDE and a modular component system.
-Developers employing this engine use C# to write scripts in the Unity editor, as well as KALI plugins.
+Developers working with this engine use C# to write scripts in the Unity editor, as well as KALI plugins.

 Benefits of developing mobile games on Unity:

-• Fast prototyping and testing, and thus shorter development time
+• Fast prototyping and testing, allowing for shorter development time

-• Easy debugging with a play mode in which variables are displayed in the gameplay
+• Easy debugging with a play mode in which variables are displayed as they would appear in the gameplay

-• Audio and visual effects that can be adapted to any devices
+• Audio and visual effects that can be adapted to any device

-• Built-in analytics tools that provide information to improve gaming experience.
+• Built-in analytical tools that provide information to improve gaming experience.

 Unreal Engine

 Unreal Engine is an engine that was released by Epic Games in 1996.
-Originally, it was designed for creation of first-person shooters, with Unreal (1998) being a pioneer.
+Originally, it was designed for the creation of first-person shooters, with Unreal (1998) being a pioneering example.
 Later versions were used for a variety of genres and platforms.
-To facilitate porting, it utilises a modular system of dependent components.
-Developers employing this engine use C++ and the Blueprints system for visual scripts.
+To simplify porting, it utilises a modular system of dependent components.
+Developers working with this engine use C++ and the Blueprints system for visual scripts.

 Benefits of developing mobile games on Unreal Engine:

-• High performance due to the fact that few computing resources are involved
+• High performance due to low involvement of computing resources

-• Facilitating the fast iteration process that is helpful in creating a new project
+• Facilitating a fast iteration process that is helpful in the creation of a new project

 • Supporting various rendering, audio playback, voice-over, and speech recognition systems.